Selleo/rspec-tapas/README.md

 end
 ```

-To include this helper only, call `require rspec_tapas/invoke_task`
+To include this extension only, call `require rspec_tapas/invoke_task`

 `InvokeTask` is accessible only in rake specs